OutRun 2006: Coast 2 Coast: Gameplay

 When the game is started for the first time, a limited selection of cars, tracks, challenges and background music is available.
-Each individual element can be unlocked through the exchange of "OutRun Miles", which are points that players score for progression through Coast 2 Coast mode or normal game, but the race does not need to be finished to earn OutRun Miles.
-Some unlockables are missing in Coast 2 Coast compared to Outrun 2, namely the original Outrun from 1986 and the bonus tracks from Daytona USA 2 and Scud Race/Super GT.
+Each individual element can be unlocked through the exchange of "OutRun Miles", which are points that players earn for progression through the game, though any given mission or race does not need to be finished to earn OutRun Miles.
+Some unlockables are missing in Coast 2 Coast compared to the earlier home version of OutRun 2, namely the original OutRun from 1986 and the bonus tracks from Daytona USA 2 and Scud Race.

+The game featured an online mode for up to six players.
+The online service for the PC, PS2 and PSP versions of the game was discontinued in May 2009.
+The Xbox Live servers went offline on April 15, 2010 due to the discontinuation of Xbox Live for Xbox.
+The Xbox version remains playable online through the Insignia unofficial replacement Xbox Live service.

 Reception

-The game was met with positive reception.
+OutRun 2006: Coast 2 Coast was met with positive reception.
 It has a score of 83% and 81 out of 100 for the PC version, 83% and 82 out of 100 for the PSP version, 80% and 81 out of 100 for the PlayStation 2 version, and 77% and 77 out of 100 for the Xbox version according to GameRankings and Metacritic.

 In 2014, Edge ranked the game at #71 on its list of "The 100 Best Games to Play Today", stating that "sun-seekers and joyriders call it home, its crystal lakes and epic drifts an escape from war-torn deserts and space marines".
 In a 2017 special edition of the same magazine, listing their 100 top videogames of all time, OutRun 2006 was one of only two racing games on the list, along with Trials Fusion.